UmarlyPoeta/File_Organizer/README.md

     cd path_to_script_directory
     ```

-3. **Install the required packages:**

-    ```bash
-    pip install customtkinter
-    ```
+3. **Ensure you have the `extensions.py` file in the same directory as the script.**

 ## Usage

 1. **Run the script:**

     ```bash
-    python file_organizer_gui.py
+    python file_organizer.py
     ```

-2. **Follow the on-screen prompts:**
+2. **Enter the required paths in the GUI:**

-    - Enter the path to the directory you want to organize in the first entry box.
+    - **Source Directory**: The path to the directory containing the files you want to organize.
-    - Enter the path to the directory where you want the organized files to be moved in the second entry box.
+    - **Destination Directory**: The path to the directory where the organized files will be moved.

-3. **Click the "Enter to start" button:**
+3. **Click the "START" button to begin organizing the files.**

-    - The script will scan the source directory, create directories in the destination directory based on file extensions, and move files accordingly.
-    - If the provided source path does not exist, an alert will be displayed.

 ## Example